 Trend Micro's Windows antivirus products provide top-notch protection and offer a wide range of extra features, but the product may slow down your system drastically during active malware scans.

 If you can schedule scans for the wee hours, Trend Micro may be for you.
 If not, consider Kaspersky Lab or Bitdefender software, which provide similarly great protection with less of a performance impact.
+But all of them make our list of the best Windows antivirus software.

 Costs and What's Covered